Last Updated on November 26, 2023 by Scott Allen

 Yorkies are a highly sought-after breed.
 Reputable breeders will charge between $500 and $2,000 per pup.
-Yorkies are part of the toy group so the female usually haves 1-4 puppies per year.
-If you’re looking for Yorkie under $100, $200, and $300 then you’re going to have trouble finding one unless you adopt from your local rescue or shelter.
+Yorkies are part of the toy group, so females usually have 1-4 puppies yearly.
+If you’re looking for a Yorkie under $100, $200, and $300, you will have trouble finding one unless you adopt one from your local rescue or shelter.
+Teacup Yorkie Puppies

-That is my advice anyway, there are millions of puppies and dogs that have been abandoned by people who decided to get a pet was a bad idea.
-This is unlike larger breeds which can have up to a dozen pups at once.
-If you’re looking for a Yorkie to buy, learn more about the various elements that affect the price of Yorkies.
+That is my advice anyway; millions of puppies and dogs have been abandoned by people who decided to get a pet was a bad idea.
+This is unlike larger breeds, which can have up to a dozen pups at once.
+If you’re looking for a Yorkie, learn more about the various elements that affect the price of Yorkies.
+Teacup Shih Tzus

 What does it cost to buy Yorkies with paper?

 A recognized breed registry must document a dog’s lineage to be considered purebred.
 The American Kennel Club is the most popular and well-respected breed registry in the United States.
 In Canada, it is the Canadian Kennel Club.
-There are many breed registry options, but none is as selective and well-known as the AKC.
+Many breed registry options exist, but none is as selective and well-known as the AKC.
+The Teacup Yorkie

-AKC registered Yorkies are the best choice if you’re looking for one that is pedigreed.
-AKC registered puppies can be quite expensive, but you will still find a loving, healthy companion at a lower price than a purebred.
+AKC-registered Yorkies are the best choice if you’re looking for one that is pedigreed.
+AKC-registered puppies can be expensive, but you will still find a loving, healthy companion at a lower price than a purebred one.
+The Teacup Poodle

 Teacup Yorkies: The World’s Smallest Dog

-For most people looking for companion animals, the $7,000 price tag is not something they would consider.
-This price tag is usually associated with elite bloodlines that will be used for champion-line breeding, or as show dogs in the most exclusive competitions.
+The $7,000 price tag is not something they would consider for most people looking for companion animals.
+This price tag is usually associated with elite bloodlines for champion-line breeding or show dogs in the most exclusive competitions.
+Miniature Puppies

 What is the cost of Yorkies without papers?

 A quality pet dog will cost between $300 and $800.
-The price of the puppy is one of the best indicators that you have found a backyard breeder.
-AKC-respected breeders can charge between $1200 and $1,500 for a standard companion Yorkie.
-However, backyard breeders tend to be more affordable and will often negotiate a lower price if they feel that a sale is possible.
+The puppy’s price is one of the best indicators that you have found a backyard breeder.
+AKC-respected breeders can charge a standard companion Yorkie between $ 1,200 and $1,500.
+However, backyard breeders tend to be more affordable and often negotiate lower prices if they feel a sale is possible.

-Even if your goal is to find a pet without papers, make sure you choose a reliable breeder that does not compromise on a puppy’s health.
-Yorkies can be susceptible to many health problems so make sure you get a healthy puppy.
-You will save more money in the long-term if you pay a bit more upfront.
+If you want to find a pet without papers, choose a reliable breeder that does not compromise a puppy’s health.
+Yorkies can be susceptible to many health problems, so ensure you get a healthy puppy.
+In addition, you will save more money in the long term if you pay a bit more upfront.

 You can rescue Yorkies if you want to own one but don’t want to deal with disreputable breeders.
 While a Yorkie may cost you several thousand dollars from a breeder to buy, reputable adoption and rescue groups charge a fee of anywhere from $100 to $800.

-What is a Teacup Yorkie, and how to get one?
+What is a Teacup Yorkie, and how do you get one?

 Why are documents important?

 Finally, this information is true and accurate.
-A documented Yorkie is more expensive because its breeder paid for it to be verified.
+A documented Yorkie is more expensive because its breeder paid for verification.
 It was a time-consuming and costly task.
-It is the safest option when it comes to ensuring that you don’t have any problems in the future.
+However, it is the safest option to ensure that you don’t have any problems in the future.
 Yorkies that are not registered may have hidden health issues.

 What is the average cost of Teacup Yorkies in the USA?

-Baby Teacup Yorkie: Breeders use the term “teacup”, which is often used to raise the price of a puppy.
-However, this small dog will not meet the breed standard, and it will cost you hundreds, if not thousands, in vet bills.
-Teacup Yorkies can be sold online by breeders who want to profit from people who don’t know that they are not a breed.
+Breeders use the term “teacup,” which is often used to raise the price of a puppy.
+However, this small dog will not meet the breed standard and will cost you hundreds, if not thousands, in vet bills.
+Teacup Yorkies can be sold online by breeders who want to profit from people who don’t know they are not a breed.
 They can cost upwards of $2,500-$5,000.

-Do your research to find a good breeder if you’re looking for a small Yorkie.
+Do your research to find a good breeder if you’re looking for a tiny Yorkie.
 If they use the term teacup, it is best to stay away from them.
 A breeder who recognizes the health risks of breeding small dogs will be the best choice.
 It is possible to find a Yorkie smaller than the breed standard.
-Keep in mind that some Yorkies less than 3 pounds are likely to be inbred.
-This can cause a suppressed immune system and physical mutations as well as behavioral problems.
+However, remember that some Yorkies under 3 pounds will likely be inbred.
+This can cause a suppressed immune system, physical mutations, and behavioral problems.